razoring/Encrypted-CLI/README.md

 A **peer-to-peer** chat service secured with **end-to-end RSA encryption** that runs in your CLI.
 No external dependencies, built all from scratch.

 ## Chat Securely
 When a connection is established, a public and private key are generated and the public keys are exchanged by each connection. a Encryption is secured by the client using a unique public key and decryption is handled by the receipient using their unique private key.
+Keys are randomly generated integers with **15 000** unique possible combinations.

 #### Chats do not save.
 # Getting Started